apache/mesos/docs/reservation.md

 be unreserved.
 Dynamic reservation enables operators and authorized frameworks to reserve and unreserve resources after slave-startup.

-By default, frameworks and operators can reserve resources for any role, and can unreserve any dynamically reserved resources.
+By default, frameworks and operators are authorized to reserve resources for any role and to unreserve dynamically reserved resources.
 [Authorization](authorization.md) allows this behavior to be limited so that only particular roles can be reserved for, and only particular resources can be unreserved.
 For these operations to be authorized, the framework or operator should provide a `principal` to identify itself.
 To use authorization with reserve/unreserve operations, the Mesos master must be configured with the appropriate ACLs.
 For more information, see the [authorization documentation](authorization.md).

 * `Offer::Operation::Reserve` and `Offer::Operation::Unreserve` messages are